Donald Trump Approval Rating Better Than Pence, Ryan But Not By Much, Polls Show

 But that number is up from late last year, when McConnell’s favorable rating on the polling average slumped to just 16 percent on December 1.

-Trump, on the other hand currently sports a favorable rating of 43.6 percent in the Pollster.com polling average.
+Trump, on the other hand, currently sports a favorable rating of 43.6 percent in the Pollster.com polling average.

 That rating is an unhealthy one, with more than half of Americans — 50.5 percent — saying that think of Trump in an unfavorable light.
 In fact, in the 10 most recent polls asking Americans whether they have a favorable or unfavorable opinion of Trump, the former reality TV show host scored a positive rating in only two — and not if those Trump-friendly polls were conducted by the same research firm.